NVIDIA

 Build NCCL test suite

-Compile the NCCL test suite to validate communication performance:
+Compile the NCCL test suite on both nodes:

 # Clone and build NCCL tests